-The number of driver profiles in the car is the same as the number of keys, plus one extra guest profile.
 The personal settings are automatically saved in the active driver profile.
-Every key, apart from Care Key, can be linked to a personal driver profile.
+Each key can be linked to a driver profile.
 When the linked key is used, the car is adapted to the settings of that specific driver profile.
-Care Key is always linked to the Care Key profile as well as the speed limitation set for this.
-This profile cannot be protected as personal.
-This also applies to the guest profile, which cannot be protected or linked to a key.

 What settings are saved in the driver profiles?